 If you are unsure about what your next steps are, don't be afraid to ask a member of your team.
 We are there to help you.

-If you have any concerns or new issues between visits, please feel free to call the nursing hotline.
+If you have any symptoms or health care concerns between visits, please feel free to call the TELE triage line.
 It is very important that you leave a message on the hotline for the nurses to call you back.
 In your message, please state:

 - Your name